Ontario Basketball releases Return to Play Guidelines for Phase 3

 ONTARIO BASKETBALL PHASE 3

-- When you arrive at the gym a staff member will ask you to give a Daily Attestation of Health where you declare that you have no symptoms.
+- When you arrive at the gym a staff member may ask you to give a Daily Attestation of Health where you declare that you have no symptoms.
 The facility records that information and keeps it on file in case of suspected outbreaks.

 Ontario.ca Framework for Reopening our Province: Stage 3